-Hey, I’m Chris the YA Librarian at The Free Library of Monroe Township.
+Hey, I’m Kyle the Teen Librarian at The Free Library of Monroe Township.
 Thanks for checking out our teen page!

 If you want to know a little bit about me, or want to follow this section on other platforms, please check out “About the Librarian”.

-If you came check out some of our great teen resources, just Click Here.
+If you came to check out some of our great teen resources, just Click Here.

 If you are interested in finding out how to volunteer and help out, check out our Volunteering section.

 June 17th – August 25th

 Earn program points by reading, attending library programs, or volunteering for community service hours to win prizes that you can claim during the week of August 22nd.
 More points = more prizes PLUS more chances to win bigger prizes in our end-of-summer drawing.